QamarFarttoos/https-github.com-QamarFarttoos-labFinal/README.md

 - **Custom Styling**: Each page will have its own styling with over 21 different custom CSS styles in total.
 - **Perfect Accessibility Scores**: I’ll make sure every page passes Lighthouse with a 100% accessibility score.

 Why I Chose This Idea

-I wanted to make something useful and meaningful, and I think a habit tracker focused on sustainability is a great fit.
+I wanted to make something useful and meaningful to be used by gneral users that could be students and none students, and I think a habit tracker focused on sustainability is a great fit.
 It gives me a chance to show off form handling, database interaction, conditional retrieval, sanitization, testing, and accessibility—all in one app.
 Plus, I can make it look really good with a green themed design and fun user experience.